Dr Daniela Perazzo

 About

 I am a dance and performance scholar with a specialist interest in the intersections of the aesthetic and the political in interdisciplinary movement practices and experimental dramaturgical processes.
 I joined Kingston University London in 2014, having previously taught at the University of Surrey.
-I am Senior Lecturer in Dance and Postgraduate Research Coordinator for the Department of Performing Arts and the School of Arts.
-I teach undergraduate modules on choreographic analysis, dance theory, critical theory and research methodologies; I supervise interdisciplinary doctoral projects and coordinate the training and recruitment of PhD students across the Performing Arts and the School of Arts.
+I am Associate Professor in Dance Studies and Postgraduate Research Coordinator for the Department of Performing Arts and the School of Arts.
+I supervise interdisciplinary doctoral projects and coordinate the training and recruitment of PhD students across the Performing Arts and the School of Arts; I teach undergraduate modules on choreographic analysis, dance theory, critical theory and research methodologies.
 I am Co-Chair of the KSA Athena Swan Steering Group and a member of the KSA EDI in Research subgroup.

 I hold an MA (dist., AHRC-funded) in Performance and Culture from Goldsmiths College University of London (2003-2004).
 I received my PhD in Dance Studies from the University of Surrey, funded by a university scholarship (2004-2007).
 My first monograph, Jonathan Burrows: Towards a Minor Dance, was published by Palgrave Macmillan in 2019 in the "New World Choreographies" series.
 Other recent publications include articles in Dance Research JournalPerformance PhilosophyPerformance ResearchChoreographic Practices and Contemporary Theatre Review.